castwide/solargraph/README.md

 Solargraph's behavior can be controlled via optional [configuration](https://solargraph.org/guides/configuration) files.
 The highest priority file is a `.solargraph.yml` file at the root of the project.
 If not present, any global configuration at `~/.config/solargraph/config.yml` will apply.
 The path to the global configuration can be overridden with the `SOLARGRAPH_GLOBAL_CONFIG` environment variable.

-Use `bundle exec solargraph init` to create a configuration file.
+Use `bundle exec solargraph config` to create a configuration file.

 ### Plugins